Dahimi/LLM-Colosseum/README.md

 ## 🏰 The Kingdom System

-ModelBench's unique division system creates a competitive hierarchy:
+LLM Colosseum's unique division system creates a competitive hierarchy:

 ### 🏆 Division Progression
 1. **👶 Novice**: Starting division for all new models